Baby born on front lawn with help from West Metro Fire crews

 But suddenly, West Metro Fire said, the Reillys realized the birth of their second daughter was imminent and called 911.
 Fortunately, the West Metro Medic 13 crew was just two blocks away at the time.

-The crew was joined by Engine 15, West Metro Fire said, and within about two minutes of their arrival baby Wren was born.
+The crew was joined by Engine 15, West Metro Fire said, and soon after their arrival, baby Wren was born.
 She weighed 5 pounds, 6 ounces, and was 18 inches long.

+"Dennis, our paramedic, bless his soul, walked up and he said 'Can you walk to our pram,' and I said, 'No. She is coming,'" Maggie Reilly said.
+"He finally realized that he had literally seconds to catch her.
+They had been on the scene maybe two minutes, and she was born."

+Maggie and Wren were taken to UCHealth, where both of them got checked out.
+Everything was fine, and they got to go home shortly after.
+But they never got to meet the rest of the team that helped out.

 On Saturday, the family stopped by Station 15 for a visit with the crew.